acp29/Peaker/README.md

 PEAKER ANALYSIS TOOLBOX

-Peaker Analysis Toolbox is a collection of scripts and functions for the analysis of spontaneous and evoked synaptic currents or potentials.
+Peaker Analysis Toolbox is a collection of scripts and functions for the analysis of spontaneous and evoked synaptic currents or potentials in Matlab.